kpn-dsh/dsh-sdk-platform-rs/dsh_sdk/README.md

 - How to build the Rust project
 - How to package and push it to Harbor
-- An end-to-end setup of a DSH service
+- An end-to-end setup of a DSH service uising Kafka

 See the [README](https://github.com/kpn-dsh/dsh-sdk-platform-rs/blob/main/example_dsh_service/README.md) in that directory for more information.